dhicks/p_curve/paper/paper.md

 The simulation results do indicate that Young's p-value plot can provide evidence for the mixed hypothesis when the Kolmogorov-Smirnov test is statistically significant against the alternative hypothesis of weak effects and when all stronger effects have been ruled out.
 In the meta-analyses criticized by Young and collaborators, the estimated short-term effects of air pollution are small on a relative risk scale.  @NawrotPublicHealthImportance2011 estimated the effect for air pollution (increase of 10 $\mu g/m^3$ PM_{10}) on non-fatal myocardial infarction at 1.02 (95% CI 1.01–1.02); the point estimates for six pollutants reported by @MustaficMainAirPollutants2012 (increase of 10 $\mu g/m^3$ for all except carbon monoxide) were all in the range 1.003-1.048; and @LiuAmbientParticulateAir2019 estimated effects for PM_{10} (increase of 10 $\mu g/m^3$) on all-cause mortality of 1.044 (95% CI 1.039-1.050).  <!--A precise conversion from risk ratios to Cohen's $d$ (equivalent to $\delta$ used in the simulations) was beyond the scope of this paper; however, using the rule of thumb that the risk ratio is approximately equal to the log odds when the outcome is rare (here, non-fatal myocardial infarction in the general public) *[https://sma.org/southern-medical-journal/article/odds-ratios-and-risk-ratios-whats-the-difference-and-why-does-it-matter/]* and the conversion factor $\sqrt{3}/\pi$ between the log odds and Cohen's $d$, a risk ratio of 1.05 is roughly equivalent to $d=0.03$, which in turn is roughly an order of magnitude smaller than the weak effect condition examined in the current study.-->  So it might be reasonable to consider weak effects to be the only alternative to a mixture under consideration.
 However, @MustaficMainAirPollutants2012 already estimated heterogeneity, using the conventional $I^2$ statistic, and reported substantial heterogeneity with all six estimates in the range 51-93%.
 So heterogeneity is not necessarily a major criticism of @MustaficMainAirPollutants2012.

 In addition, the shape of Young's p-value plot depends both the power and sample size.
-The primary simulation parameters used here *[@tbl:??]* mean that the studies have 20%, 60%, and 90% power to detect the real effects of $\delta = .2$, $\delta = .4$, and $\delta = .8$ respectively.
+The primary simulation parameters used here mean that the studies have 20%, 60%, and 90% power to detect the real effects of $\delta = .2$, $\delta = .4$, and $\delta = .8$ respectively.
 Supplemental analysis examined study designs with 20%, 50%, and 80% power to detect a very small effect size $\delta = 0.05$ (see the "Power" section of the automatically-reproduced analysis document).
 Against the 50% and 80% power conditions, the KS-test had p-values of approximately 1; even against the 20% power condition its p-value was 0.32.
 Thus, when applied to meta-analyses of large-n epidemiological studies of very small effects — even when those studies are severely underpowered — the KS-test approach may still have a p-value sufficiently large that the weak severity principle implies that it provides no evidence for the mixed-process hypothesis.
 I conclude that, even if Young and collaborators had used formal methods in their critiques of air pollution epidemiology, statistically significant KS-test results would not be sufficient to show that the weak severity principle does not apply, and so even this would not have been evidence for a mixture hypothesis.

 ## Limitations ##